2025-2026 Academic Catalog

 The mission of the department is to produce high quality, rigorously trained mining engineers, whose background and education reflect the current level of technology and thought of the profession, and who can enter directly into engineering practice or, alternatively, graduate school for further study.

-The B.S. degree program in Mining Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the commission’s General Criteria and the Program Criteria for Mining and Similarly Named Engineering Programs.
+The Bachelor of Science in Mining Engineering (BSMNE) degree program is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Mining and Similarly Named Engineering Programs.

-The Department of Mining and Minerals Engineering seeks, as its Program Educational Objectives, to prepare alumni within a few years of graduation to possess:
+The goal of the BSMNE program is to prepare alumni within a few years of completing their degree to posses:

 The mining engineering curriculum utilizes the basic and engineering sciences to develop the various areas of activity of the mining engineer: mineral exploration, evaluation, development, extraction, mineral processing, conservation, protection of the environment, and mineral economics.
 Course work in these areas provides a unique background for engineering and management positions in industry and government, as well as for continuation of specialized graduate studies.